 To avoid getting spam in your inbox, you can flag spam.
 Flagging spam tells your email account to send this type of email to your spam inbox.

-- Select the Move icon at the bottom of the page.
-This icon looks like a blue square with an arrow in it.
+- Select the Move button at the bottom right, which looks like an arrow pointing into a box

 View an email header in Webmail